 There are several options for camping near the Doe Mountain Recreation area for both primitive tent camping and full hook up RV sites.

-Located in Mountain City, TN only 7 minutes from Doe Mountain Recreation Area.
-They are located off the famous “snake” section of 421 at the base of beautiful Iron Mountain.
-They have tent and full service RV sites as well as a small cabin.
+- Corn Creek Campground– Only 7 minutes to DMRA, Corn Creek Campground is located off the famous “snake” section of 421 at the base of beautiful Iron Mountain.
+They have tent and full service RV sites, a small cabin, as well as amenities that include:

 - Camp Store